fernando-arancibia/SQL-pizzeria_dahsboard/README.md

 This project showcases SQL querying skills by:

-Tracking Orders and Sales
+Tracking Orders and Sales.
-Managing Stock Levels and Inventory Costs
+Managing Stock Levels and Inventory Costs.
-Analyzing Staff Schedules and Labor Costs
+Analyzing Staff Schedules and Labor Costs.

 ## Key Features